ariaxxxi/GeometryJungle/README.md

 Geometry Jungle is an inspirational website playground that lets users create 2D/3D geometries with stunning visual effects, materials, noise NURBS, etc.  Created by Xiying Bao, Ibrahim Ibrahim, and Kenny Kim.

+The website will enable users to select amongst three geometries: waving sphere, playful terrain, and origami mirrors.
+In each selection, the website GUI allows for adjusting its lighting, materiality, shape, and transformative effects to allow for easy and personal manipulations.
+We aim to inspire designers and non-designers alike to give access to 3D modeling creation without a precise understanding of 3D or NURBS modeling software.

+We built our website on Javascript, HTML, and CSS.
+Then, using the Node.js engine, we implemented our website using Three.js, dat.GUI, orbit control, and GLTF loader to build the website's foundation.

 ## Installation